pi-lar/neuropil/doc/source/ngizerosearch.rst

 a newer approach (a "fuzzy hash"), which is more robust against attacks.
 All data dependent hashing schemes share one common property: they have a variable length.

-Our goal is to find a kind of data dependent hashing scheme, that works well on / only uses 256-bits for the final rendezvous point.
+Our goal is to find a kind of data dependent hashing scheme, that works well on/only uses 256-bits for the final rendezvous point.
 Once this rendezvous point has been found, the corresponding node can any database system to store and compare CLKHash values, returning/forwarding the attached intent token of sender/receiver to the identified actors.

 So finally: what is our content index (aka rendezvous point, aka clustering index)?

-We use a counting bloom filter and treat item of the filter as if it would be representing one table (or a LSH bucket).
-We then hash the attributes and the minhash signature of keywords (or text) into the filter, which gives us a hint of the relative importance of each bucket for the specific search content.
+We use a counting bloom filter and treat each index of the filter as if it would be representing one table (or a LSH bucket).
+We then hash the attributes and the minhash signature of keywords (or text) into the filter.
+This gives us a hint of the relative importance of each bucket for the specific search content.

 Across this counting bloom filter we apply the TLSH technique: the resulting count across the buckets can be split into octile values, each bucket then falls into a specific octile.
 After a iteration over all buckets we get the data dependent bitset that represents the relative importance of each bucket.
 It is a bit weird, because we are only looking at the importance of buckets in relation to their minhash values, but: it works.
-We have succesfully distributed search entries over a set of 4096 nodes and were able to find all inserted entries.
+We have successfully distributed search entries over a set of 4096 nodes and were able to find all inserted entries.

 ..
 NOTE::
    There are several variations possible to the scheme, and we still have to experiment with more data to verify that our approach works for a) many different and b) huge number of data sets.

 The data dependency allows us also to compare only parts of the new content index.
 Even if the first bits do not match, later bits may show a series of common bits / importance and we can identify the corresponding